 - The project is subsidised by the Wolverhampton Virtual School and Public Health so the cost to schools will be £500 per year, over a 2 year period.

-In April 2024 we had 12 schools and settings from across Wolverhampton city who were involved in our TIAAS pilot project, and who are now continuing with us for their 2nd year as ATTUNE settings .
+As of April 2026 we have worked with a total of 27 schools and settings across the City of Wolverhampton, and we are recruiting a further 15 settings to start their ATTUNE journey in April 2026.
 These include mainstream primary and secondary schools, nursery settings and specialist settings.
 We are keen to support as many settings as possible across the city.

 We are keen to respond to all schools and settings who are committed to develop their trauma-informed practices through the ATTUNE Project and who are willing to dedicate time, effort and actions towards this intended outcome.
-If you are interested in becoming an ATTUNE school or setting and want to access the ATTUNE support package and accreditation framework that is being offered by the Wolverhampton Educational Psychology Service – please email Sarah.Pryce@wolverhampton.gov.uk.
-(Note: an online form is currently being updated.)
+If you are interested in becoming an ATTUNE school or setting and want to access the ATTUNE support package and accreditation framework that is being offered by City of Wolverhampton Council please complete the expression of interest form using the link below:

-12 Education Settings currently engaged with the TIAAS Pilot Project working towards certification:
+12 Education Settings currently engaged with the Pilot Project working towards certification:

 1 Nursery (Low Hill); 7 Primary Schools (St Michael’s COE, Warstones, Christ Church Junior/Infant, Loxdale, Berrybrook, Villiers, West Park); 2 Secondary Schools (St Peters Collegiate & Khalsa Academy); 1 Specialist Settings (Broadmeadow); 1 Specialist Vocational Training Centre (WVTC)

-8 TIAAS School Leads were interviewed (many of whom were HTs) and they said;
+8 School Leads were interviewed (many of whom were HTs) and they said;

 - "The relational approach has impacted behaviour and student attendance."